StevenLooman/sw5-jacoco-reporter/README.md

 ## Inner workings

 For each magik source file, Smallworld 5 creates a Primary class and optionally a Subsidiary class.
-The Primary class contains the statements which are executed when loading the file, through the mehod called `execute()`.
+The Primary class contains the statements which are executed when loading the file, through the method called `execute()`.
 E.g., when you do a `show(...)` at the top level of a magik file, the `show` is executed via the `execute()` method.

 Any nested "constructs", such as method definitions, procedures, loops, ... are compiled to a Subsidiary class as methods.
 The Primary class refers to this Subsidiary class through the `preload` method.
-The methods on the Subsidiary class are refered to via code in the Primary class/`execute` method.
+The methods on the Subsidiary class are referred to via code in the Primary class/`execute` method.

 When running the tests using the JaCoCo agent, the java method names are recorded.
 This software converts the Java names found in the coverage data back to Magik names, and merges the "constructs" where needed.
 The Primary and Subsidiary classes are merged to a single class, the Primary class.